 Introduction

-This CLE webinar will examine resident rights and the strategic options available when nursing facilities move to transfer or discharge a resident or deny readmission post-hospitalization.
-The panel will navigate the regulatory framework covering involuntary transfers and discharges, and discuss topics such as the regulatory responsibilities placed on facilities, the legal safeguards for residents, and the procedural processes counsel should undertake to preserve the right to appeal or to confront unlawful removals.
+This CLE webinar will examine resident rights, facility obligations, and the practical options available when nursing facilities move to transfer or discharge a resident or deny readmission post-hospitalization.
+The panel will navigate the regulatory framework covering involuntary transfers and discharges and discuss topics such as the regulatory responsibilities placed on facilities, the legal safeguards for residents, and the procedural processes facility and resident counsel should undertake to avoid disputes, preserve rights, and address contested discharge or readmission issues when they arise.

 Description

 Federal nursing facility rules strictly guide the allowable resident discharge reasons, requiring specific notice and documentation.
-Contests over long-term care discharges often start with a misapplication of these standards concerning resident rights, administrative appeals, Medicare noncoverage decisions, Medicaid payment issues, and discharge planning failures, and may result in emergency advocacy.
+Issues involving long-term care discharges often start with a misapplication of these standards concerning resident rights, administrative appeals, Medicare noncoverage decisions, Medicaid payment issues, and discharge planning failures, and may result in appeals, readmission disputes, or requests for emergency relief.

-Listen as our panel discusses involuntary transfer and discharge rules, hearing rights, readmission after hospitalization, Medicare and Medicaid issues, discharge planning, best practices for communication and documentation, and challenges to unlawful changes in long-term care placement.
+Listen as our panel discusses involuntary transfer and discharge rules, hearing rights, readmission after hospitalization, Medicare and Medicaid issues, discharge planning, best practices for communication and documentation, and practical approaches to avoiding and resolving disputes over long-term care placement.

 Presented By